szaghi/PreForM/README.md

   #PFM endfor
 ```

-PreForM.py is just a pre-processor for Fortran poor-men supporting a sub-set of _cpp_ directives, but overtaking some of _cpp_ limitations making PreForM.py similar to a template system.
+PreForM.py is just a pre-processor for Fortran poor-men supporting the most used _cpp_ directives, but overtaking some of the _cpp_ limitations in order to make PreForM.py similar to a template system.

 Go to [Top](#top) or [Toc](#toc)
 ## <a name="main-features"></a>Main features
-+ Support the most used `cpp` preprocessing directives:
++ Support the most used `cpp` pre-processing directives:
   + conditionals:
       + operators (also nested):
         * [x] `defined MACRO` or `defined(MACRO)`;